 Believe it or not, physical activity plays a crucial role in demolishing stress.
 Go for a run.
 Walk around.
 Take a hike.
 Lift some weights.
 Blow some steam.
 Even if it’s only thirty minutes, physical activity boosts your endorphins, thus improving your mood, and will help increase your focus when you do go back to your work.
 I know not everybody likes working out, but, seriously, sweating it out helps a great deal.
 Give it a try, you’ll see.
 Don’t neglect sleep, either — it’s easy to do, just stay up late studying and wake up early to get right back on the grind, but lack of sleep has an over-abundance of negative effects.
 Basically, taking care of your body is far more important than you might think.
 Don’t forget to take care of yourself in this way.

-Majoring in Business Communications, Class of 2023
+Majoring in Advocacy Communications, Class of 2023

 Favorite Place to Be: Outdoors